PandasThumb/pandasthumb.github.io/_posts/2022/2022-01-21-Ernst-Mayr-versus-racism.md

 In the USA, the key nexus was Columbia University in New York City, where the anthropologist <a href="https://en.wikipedia.org/wiki/Franz_Boas">Franz Boas</a> and his students (e.g. <a href="https://en.wikipedia.org/wiki/Ruth_Benedict">Ruth Benedict</a>, <a href="https://en.wikipedia.org/wiki/Melville_J._Herskovits">Melville J. Herskovits</a>, <a href="https://blogs.berkeley.edu/2020/07/24/alfred-kroeber-and-his-relations-with-california-indians/">Alfred L. Kroeber</a>, <a href="https://en.wikipedia.org/wiki/Margaret_Mead">Margaret Mead</a>, and <a href="https://en.wikipedia.org/wiki/Ashley_Montagu">Ashley Montagu</a>) waged a long public campaign against racism, joined most notably by Theodosius Dobzhansky (originally a member of <a href="https://en.wikipedia.org/wiki/Thomas_Hunt_Morgan">T.H.
 Morgan</a>'s "fly-room" at Columbia) and his colleague, Columbia geneticist <a href="https://en.wikipedia.org/wiki/L._C._Dunn">Leslie Clarence Dunn</a>.
 Dobzhansky wrote books and articles against racism for decades (see e.g. Dunn & Dobzhansky, 1947, <i><a href="https://wellcomecollection.org/works/akf3dnfs">Heredity, race, and society</a></i>.
 Reviewing Dobzhansky's work in this area will have to wait for when The Great Iconoclasm of the 2020s comes for him (give it a few weeks!).
-I do include a few quotes from <i>Genetics and the Origin of Species</i>, below, as clearly Dobzhansky helped inspire Mayr's anti-racism.
+I do include a few quotes from Dobzhansky below, as clearly Dobzhansky helped inspire Mayr's anti-racism.

 Returning to Ernst Mayr: Mayr and Dobzhansky were probably <b>the two biggest boosters of the idea that population genetic thinking destroyed the typological concept of race, and thus undermined the basic foundation of racism.</b>  For them, races were pretty arbitrary divisions of a continuously mixing gene pool, the differences between individuals within each "race" were far greater than any between them, and individual variation meant there was no such thing as a "typical" member of a race.